+1.9013860715

 Time: Depends

 Our two Traveling Trunks are matched to the Tennessee Academic Standards and are designed to bring the museum into the classroom.
-Click on the Pioneer Life or Civil War links to see the Academic Standards associated with either trunk.
 We currently have a Pioneer Life and a Civil War traveling trunk.

 The Pioneer Life trunk has artifacts and activities exploring a child's life in the 1800s.
 The Civil War trunk also covers what life would have been like for children during the Civil War, along with more specific lesson plans on Civil War experiences.
 Both trunks are best suited for K-6 graders.